illinois-cs241/assignment-docs/lockpicking_lab.md

 ## Graded Files

-One section we will have on the top of every assignment is a section called `graded_files` these are the files that we use to grade the assignment. `git` does not allow us to set the rest of the files to readonly to prevent changing them (header files, Makefile).
+One section we will have on the top of every assignment is a section called `graded_files`.
+These are the files that we use to grade the assignment. `git` does not allow us to set the rest of the files to readonly to prevent changing them (header files, Makefile).
 You have to be careful to avoid changing these files.
-We are working on a system that prevents you from accidentally committing the changes, but there is no easy way to set permissions on your local copy.
+We are working on a system that prevents you from accidentally committing the changes, but there is no easy way to set permissions on your local copy. **No exceptions**: please make sure you're only submitting modifications to the graded files listed.

 ## Background and Assignment